pablogs9/husarnet-docs/docs/manual-dashboard.md

 ------
 ### [terminal tab]

-This method shows how to use `husarnet websetup` command that you need to execute from the level of command line on devices with **Husarnet Client**.
+This method shows how to use `husarnet websetup` command which you need to execute from the level of command line on devices with **Husarnet Client**.
 After executing this command, the unique link is generated.
 If you open it in the web browser, and you are logged into your **Husarnet Dashboard** account you will see something like this:

 ![websetup page in dashboard](/static/img/manual/websetup.png)